arinal/Z2IO/docs/slides.md

    implicit val sleepers: ScheduledExecutorService = Executors.newScheduledThreadPool(1)
    implicit val ec: ExecutionContext               = ExecutionContext.global
    ```
-     Can you spot the difference during the execution of `general`?
+     Can you spot the difference during the execution of `showCase`?
 Without changing the implicit execution context, how to fix this?

 5. Implement `trait Fiber` so that all of the forked computation can be joined!
    ```scala